CodeFuApprentice/MarioJS/README.txt

 Inspired by Super Mario Bros.
 Based on a Tutorial found on Webtips.dev - https://webtips.dev/webtips/phaser/remake-mario-in-phaserjs-part1#prerequisites
-Not completely my own creation.
+Not completely my own creation, and is my 1st attempt at creating a game using HTML, CSS, Javascript, and using the Phaser Framework for Javascript.

 Project coded by CodeFuMinion.